epiccurious/jade-diy/README.md

 2. You want to learn how to use the Jade hardware wallet.
 Refer to [the Jade's help center documentation](https://help.blockstream.com/hc/en-us/categories/900000061906-Blockstream-Jade) or [contact Blockstream](https://help.blockstream.com/hc/en-us/requests/new) for software support.

 3. You're a normie who can't be bothered to learn how to operate a computer through the command line.
 We will be using the Terminal console, which some people find scary.
-It's not not hard, I promise.
+It's not hard, I promise.

 4. You you're not willing to [use Linux](https://ubuntu.com/tutorials/install-ubuntu-desktop) or macOS.
 (This guide only supports Debian Linux and macOS for now but planning to eventually add support for other Linux distributions.)